-Insert new subsection 558B(2A) 558B Responsibility of responsible franchisor entities, and holding companies and responsible supply chain entities for certain contraventions (2A) A person contravenes this subsection if: (a) an employer contravenes a civil remedy provision referred to in subsection (7) in relation to a worker; and (b) the person is a responsible supply chain entity for the worker; and a. the responsible supply chain entity or an officer (within the meaning of the Corporations Act 2001) of the responsible supply chain entity knew or could reasonably be expected to have known that the contravention by the employer would occur; or b. at the time of the contravention by the employer, the responsible supply chain entity or an officer (within the meaning of the Corporations Act 2001) of the responsible supply chain entity knew or could reasonably be expected to have known that a contravention by the employer of the same or a similar character was likely to occur.
-Note: This subsection is a civil remedy provision (see this Part).
-Reasonable steps to prevent a contravention of the same or a similar character (3) A person does not contravene subsection (1), or (2) or (2A) if, as at the time of the contravention referred to in paragraph (1)(a), or (2)(b) or (2A)(a), the person had taken reasonable steps to prevent a contravention by the franchisee entity or subsidiary of the same or a similar character.
-(4) For the purposes of subsection (3), in determining whether a person took reasonable steps to prevent a contravention by a franchisee entity or subsidiary (the contravening employer) of the same or a similar character, a court may have regard to all relevant matters, including the following: (a) the size and resources of the franchise or body corporate (as the case may be); (b) the extent to which the person had the ability to influence or control the contravening employer's conduct in relation to the contravention referred to in paragraph (1)(a) or (2)(b) or a contravention of the same or a similar character; (c) any action the person took directed towards ensuring that the contravening employer had a reasonable knowledge and understanding of the requirements under the applicable provisions referred to in subsection (7); (d) the person's arrangements (if any) for assessing the contravening employer's compliance with the applicable provisions referred to in subsection (7);
+Insert new subsection 558B(2A) 558B Responsibility of responsible franchisor entities, and holding companies and responsible supply chain entities for certain contraventions (2A) A person contravenes this subsection if: (a) an employer contravenes a civil remedy provision referred to in subsection (7) in relation to a worker; and (b) the person is a responsible supply chain entity for the worker; and a. the responsible supply chain entity or an officer (3) A person does not contravene subsection (1), er-(2) or (2A) if, as at the time of the contravention referred to in paragraph (1)(a), er (2)(b) or (2A)(a), the person had taken reasonable steps to prevent a contravention by the franchisee entity or subsidiary of the same or a similar character.
+(4) For the purposes of subsection (3), in determining whether a person took reasonable steps to prevent a contravention by a franchisee entity or subsidiary (the contravening employer ) of the same or a similar character, a court may have regard to all relevant matters, including the following: (a) the size and resources of the franchise or body corporate (as the case may be); (b) the extent to which the person had the ability to influence or control the contravening employer's conduct in relation to the contravention referred to in paragraph (1)(a) or (2)(b) or a contravention of the same or a similar character; (c) any action the person took directed towards ensuring that the contravening employer had a reasonable knowledge and understanding of the requirements under the applicable provisions referred to in subsection (7); (d) the person's arrangements (if any) for assessing the contravening employer's compliance with the applicable provisions referred to in subsection (7);

-(e) the person's arrangements (if any) for receiving and addressing possible complaints about alleged underpayments or other alleged contraventions of this Act within: (i) the franchise; (ii) the body corporate or any subsidiary (within the meaning of the Corporations Act 2001) of the body corporate; or (iii) the person's supply chain arrangements as the case may be; (f) the extent to which the person's arrangements (whether legal or otherwise) with the contravening employer encourage or require the contravening employer to comply with this Act or any other workplace law.
-See Recommendation One for background information.
-Insert new legislative note 558B(4) Note: Reasonable steps that franchisor entities, holding companies and indirectly responsible entities can take to show compliance with this provision may include: ensuring that the franchise agreement or other business arrangements require all parties to comply with workplace laws, providing all parties with a copy of the FWO's free Fair Work handbook, requiring all parties to cooperate with any audits by FWO, establishing a contact or phone number for employees to report any potential underpayment or other workplace law breaches and undertaking independent auditing.
-See Recommendation Four for background information.
+1 (e) the person's arrangements (if any) for receiving and addressing possible complaints about alleged underpayments or other alleged contraventions of this Act within: (i) the franchise; (ii) the body corporate or any subsidiary (within the meaning of the Corporations Act 2001) of the body corporate; or (iii) the person's supply chain arrangements as the case may be; (f) the extent to which the person's arrangements (whether legal or otherwise) with the contravening employer encourage or require the contravening employer to comply with this Act or any other workplace law.
+See Recommendation Seven for background information.
+Insert new 558B(4) Note: Reasonable steps that franchisor entities, holding companies and legislative indirectly responsible entities can take to show compliance with this provision note may include: ensuring that the franchise agreement or other business arrangements require all parties to comply with workplace laws, providing all parties with a copy of the FWO's free Fair Work handbook, requiring all parties to cooperate with any audits by FWO, establishing a contact or phone number for employees to report any potential underpayment or other workplace law breaches and undertaking independent auditing. and and an See Recommendation 10 for background information.